-If at any stage a member of staff believes that a child/adult protection concern is not being dealt with properly, he/she should report their concerns to the TCES Company Safeguarding Lead / CEO (where appropriate) and to challenge the response given to those concerns if they remain unsatisfied.
-Should barriers to help and support for a particular student believed to be at risk stem from multi-agency working, consideration will be made around implementing escalation procedures as issued by the relevant Safeguarding Children Partnership / Safeguarding Adults Board.
+If at any stage a member of staff believes that a child/adult protection concern is not being dealt with properly, he/she should report their concerns to the TCES Head of Safeguarding / CEO (where appropriate) and to challenge the response given to those concerns if they remain unsatisfied.
+Should barriers to help and support for a particular student believed to be at risk stem from multiagency working, consideration will be made around implementing escalation procedures as issued by the relevant Safeguarding Children Partnership / Safeguarding Adults Board.